Mangul-Lab-USC/pkg-manager-review/manuscript.md

 ### Definitions and explanations of distribution system types
 - package managers
--- definition
+  - definition
--- benefits for the developer
+  - benefits for the developer
---- mature technology - higher degree of familiarity
+    - mature technology - higher degree of familiarity
---- allows dependency specification (including versions) --limitations for the developer
+    - allows dependency specification (including versions) -limitations for the developer
---- can't always use to install missing dependencies for end-user -- benefits for the end-user
+    - can't always use to install missing dependencies for end-user
+  - benefits for the end-user
---- package size is minimal (dependencies aren't duplicated)
+    - package size is minimal (dependencies aren't duplicated)
---- installs missing dependencies
+    - installs missing dependencies
--- limitations for the end-user
+  - limitations for the end-user
---- not always accessible (unless admin user)
+    - not always accessible (unless admin user)
---- can't install multiple versions of same software
+    - can't install multiple versions of same software
 - containerization
--- definition
+  - definition
--- "Why containers?"
+  - "Why containers?"
 Comic
--- benefits for the developer
+  - benefits for the developer
---- include specific versions of dependencies
+    - include specific versions of dependencies
---- known running environment
+    - known running environment
----- fewer test variables
+      - fewer test variables
----- reproducibility of results
+      - reproducibility of results
--- limitations for the developer
+  - limitations for the developer
---- learn a new system instead of focusing on research -- benefits for the end-user
+    - learn a new system instead of focusing on research
+  - benefits for the end-user
---- no installation (except possible runtime)
+    - no installation (except possible runtime)
---- no dependency issues
+    - no dependency issues
---- sandbox provides computer system security
+    - sandbox provides computer system security
--- limitations for the end-user
+  - limitations for the end-user
---- container size
+    - container size
---- duplication of dependencies
+    - duplication of dependencies
---- root access requirement to install runtime
+    - root access requirement to install runtime
---- configuration in cluster
+    - configuration in cluster
 - centralized repositories
--- definition
+  - definition
--- benefits
+  - benefits
---- known download site
+    - known download site
---- hosting is taken of
+    - hosting is taken of
--- limitations
+  - limitations
---- repo specific restrictions
+    - repo specific restrictions

 ## Glossary {.page_break_before}